 In normal flight you are far from negative spin.
 But, certain circumstances may lead to it.
 Should this occur, just release the brake lines progressively and let the wing regain its flying speed.
-Be prepared for the glider to surge forward, compensating the surge with brake input if necessary.
+Be prepared for the glider to surge forward, and to stop the surge with brake input if necessary.